aurelia/aurelia/docs/user-docs/developer-guides/router-lite/router-configuration.md

+---
+description: Learn about configuring the Router-Lite.
+---

 # Router configuration

 The router allows you to configure how it interprets and handles routing in your Aurelia applications.
 The `customize` method on the `RouterConfiguration` object can be used to configure router settings.